-- 2.1.1 The Licensing Authority have a duty to review their Licensing Policy and have therefore consulted with Responsible Authorities and other stakeholders since the implementation of the legislation in order to identify topics that may need to be added or removed from the Licensing Policy. - 2.1.2 Specific areas of concern include: - Sales of alcohol from "On" and "Off" licensed premises. - Glass related injuries. - Noise from music on the premises. - Nuisance and disturbance from smokers immediately premises.
+- 2.1.1 The Licensing Authority have a duty to review their Licensing Policy and have therefore consulted with Responsible Authorities and other stakeholders since the implementation of the legislation in order to identify topics that may need to be added or removed from the Licensing Policy. - 2.1.2 Specific areas of concern include: - Sales of alcohol from "On" and "Off" licensed premises to underage drinkers. - Glass related injuries. - Noise from music on the premises. - Nuisance and disturbance from smokers immediately outside premises.

-- 2.1.3 Applicants for a premises licence are advised to include in their Operating Schedule, (where applicable) specifically how they prevent sales of alcohol to persons under 18, minimise glass related injuries and or assaults, prevent noise from licensed premises become a nuisance and manage customers outside their premises who are smoking. - 2.1.4 Crime Statistics locally indicate that a last time of entry condition is assisting in the promotion of the licensing objectives it therefore expected that applicants for late licensed premises will detail in their operating schedules that there will be no new entry to the premises after 1am.
+- 2.1.3 Applicants for a premises licence are advised to include in their Operating Schedule, (where applicable) specifically how they prevent sales of alcohol to persons under 18, minimise glass related injuries and or assaults, prevent noise from licensed premises becoming a nuisance and manage customers outside their premises who are smoking. - 2.1.4 Crime Statistics locally have indicated that a last time of entry condition has assisted in the promotion of the licensing objectives.
+It is therefore expected that applicants for late licensed premises will be expected to provide detailed reasons in their operating schedules for seeking to allow any new entry to the premises after 1am."